nasa/cumulus-docs/docs/deployment.md

 If you don't want to set environment variables, [access keys can be stored locally via the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

-_Make sure you've updated your actual envionment variables before proceeding (e.g., if sourcing from a file, resource the file)._
+_Make sure you've updated your actual envionment variables before proceeding (e.g., if sourcing from a file, re-source the file)._

 ### Configure Cumulus Stack

-This updates the file copied in the [Prepare your DAAC's Repo](#prepare-your-daacs-repo) step.
+These updates configure the [copied template](#copy-template) from the cumumuls repository for your DAAC.

 **Edit the  `<daac>-deploy/app/config.yml` file **

 The various configuration sections are described below with a sample `config.yml` at the end.
-It is not necessary to configure the CMR/distribution sections if you're not utilizing CMR/deploying for the first time.

 ##### vpc